 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.

 - Please read this advice and download all associated files.
-The International Committee of Medical Journal Editors has recently published in all ICMJE journals an editorial introducing a new Disclosure Form for Potential Conflict of Interest, with the aim to establish uniform reporting system, which can go over the existing differences in current formats or editor requests.
+The International Committee of Medical Journal Editors has recently published in all ICMJE journals an editorial introducing a new Disclosure Form for Potential Conflict of Interest, with the aim to establish uniform reporting system, which can go over the existing differences in current formats or editors requests.
 We at Ariesdue welcome this initiative as a possible uniforming, standardizing way to have this important disclosure authorizing the publications of manuscripts.
 We are therefore asking you to duly fill in the Uniform Format for Disclosure of Competing Interests in ICMJE Journals and upload it on the Web site of the journal your work is involved with or email it back to us, in mind to allow Ariesdue to peer-reviewing your work.
 The document is in Adobe format, it includes instructions to help authors provide the requested information and the completion procedure is user-friendly.
 Kindly note that the format have to be completed and signed by each author of the work.
 We remain waiting for the completed form to proceed with publication.
 Please be informed that if this Disclosure Form is missing, we will not be able to publish your work.

 The Journal of Osseointegration has chosen to apply the Creative Commons Attribution NonCommercial 4.0 International License (CC BY-NC 4.0) to all manuscripts to be published.